-Let’s face it, looking for a new job can be hard work.
+Let’s face it, looking for a new job can be hard work and leave you with a serious case of the job search blues.
 Getting your CV up to scratch, knowing the best places to seek out your dream role and dealing with ‘thanks, but no thanks’ rejections can leave even the best of us exhausted.

 But it doesn’t have to be.

-In my opinion, there’s two things you simply must have to make finding your dream job less of a challenge.
+In my opinion, there’s two things you simply must have to make finding your dream job less of a challenge and avoid the job search blues.
 The right plan and the right attitude.

 So let’s start with a plan of action.
 Take some time to think about exactly what you’re really looking for in your next role.
 By having too broad a spectrum of jobs in mind this won’t allow you to really focus your time and attention on the specific positions that you’re most interested in.

 Make notes of any perks or benefits you’d value, such as flexible working hour, company car, childcare benefits or company healthcare scheme.
 Be realistic about salary too and consider what you would be willing to accept in terms of remuneration should the job have all the added value benefits you’re looking for.

 Now you have your job wish list it’s time to think about where to seek out new opportunities.
 There are literally hundreds of online jobs boards out there and trawling through them all will most probably leave you with a huge headache and not much else.
 Think like an employer for a moment and consider where they might be most likely to place their adverts.